Tamarajo is an avid Bible scholar who loves nothing more than seeking out the treasures in God's Word and sharing them with others.

 To do Your will, O God.’”. . .

 . . .
 By that will we have been sanctified through the offering of the body of Jesus Christ once for all.

 — Hebrews 10:5-10

-Jesus also reveals to His disciples where it is written of Him.
+Jesus also reveals to His disciples the places in the Old Testament where it was written of Him.